mattermost/docs/source/cloud/cloud-administration/sso-office.md

 # Office 365 Single Sign-On
-___

-Follow these steps to configure Mattermost to use your Office 365 logon credentials and Azure Active Directory account as a Single Sign-on (SSO) service for team creation, account creation, and sign-in.

-**Note:** The system must be using SSL for use with Office365 as Microsoft only allows OAuth redirect URIs that are SSL enabled.

-## Migrating OAuth 2.0 configuration to OpenID Connect
+## Migrating from OAuth to OpenID Connect

 OAuth 2.0 is being deprecated and replaced by OpenID Connect.
 Refer to the product documentation to [convert your existing OAuth configuration] for Office 365 to the new OpenID Connect standard.

 ## Configuring Office 365 as a Single Sign-On (SSO) service

+Follow these steps to configure Mattermost to use your Office 365 logon credentials and Azure Active Directory account as a Single Sign-on (SSO) service for team creation, account creation, and sign-in.

+**Note:** The system must be using SSL for use with Office365 as Microsoft only allows OAuth redirect URIs that are SSL enabled.

 ### Step 1: Register an application in Azure Portal